planettelex/jquery-linkify/README.md

         <h3>Text to be Linkified</h3>
         <p>
-            It doesn't matter if the URLs included in the text have the schema included, as in http://www.google.com or not, as in www.planettelex.com .
-PT Linkify will also recognize IP addresses in links, such as ftp://127.0.0.1.
+            It doesn't matter if the URLs included in the text have the schema included, as in http://www.google.com or not, as in www.planettelex.com . jQuery Linkify will also recognize IP addresses in links, such as ftp://127.0.0.1.
         </p>
         <p>
-            In addition to HTTP, HTTPS, and FTP URLs, PT Linkify will also recognize and link MAILTO links, such as: mailto:someone@email.com.
+            In addition to HTTP, HTTPS, and FTP URLs, jQuery Linkify will also recognize and link MAILTO links, such as: mailto:someone@email.com.
         </p>
     </div>

 ##### Step 3

-Add the JavaScript to your page to hook up PT Linkify to your container.
+Add the JavaScript to your page to hook up jQuery Linkify to your container:

     <script type="text/javascript">
         $(function () {